rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

 To resolve this error, execute the following steps:

-1. Change the sample target server & SID in the following code sample to the port and paths reported in error, and execute code to fix this issue.
+1. Change the sample target server and SID in the following code sample to the port and paths reported in the error, and execute code to fix this issue.

         perl $AD_TOP/patch/115/bin/adProvisionEBS.pl \
         ebs-delete-managedserver \